 A student wishing to be considered for admission after a file has been closed must reapply by submitting a new application.
-All records will be kept on file for two academic years following the original application date.
+All records will be kept on file for one academic year following the original application date.

 Credit by Examination